platy/transit-radar/README.md

 [] Show time and timetable time
 [] Is there an analogy from quantum or analogue computing?
 [] Debug logging
-[] Preselect checkboxes
+[] dotted lines are going to the second stop on a trip from the origin [] Preselect checkboxes
 ---
 [] Reduce size of wasm